uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

 ?diamonds
 ```

 Back to bar charts.
-They seem simple, but they are interesting because
-they reveal something subtle about ggplot.
-Consider a basic bar chart,
+Consider a basic bar chart, as drawn with
-as drawn with `geom_bar()`.
-The following chart displays the total
+`geom_bar()`.
+The following chart displays the total number of diamonds
-number of diamonds in the `diamonds` dataset, grouped by cut:
+in the `diamonds` dataset, grouped by cut:

 ``` r
 ggplot(diamonds,